-86. Furthermore, Treasury learned that Fannie's near-term earnings likely would be even higher than those in the projections due to the release of the Companies' deferred tax assets valuation allowance.
-Treasury's top agenda item heading into the meetings with Fannie was "how quickly [the Company] forecast[s] releasing credit reserves."
+- 99. Treasury was focused on the deferred tax assets issue in the days leading up to the Net Worth Sweep.
+One of Treasury's top agenda items heading into its August 9 meeting with Fannie senior management was "how quickly [the Company] forecast[s] releasing credit reserves."
 During the August 9 meeting, Fannie CFO Susan McFarland informed Treasury that the criteria for reversing the deferred tax assets valuation allowance could be met in the not-so-distant future.
-And when asked for more specifics by Under Secretary Miller, Ms. McFarland stated that the reversal would be probably in the \$50-billion range and probably sometime mid-2013, an assessment that proved remarkably accurate.

-- 87. While Mr. Ugoletti stated in a sworn declaration in the United States District Court for the District of Columbia that "neither the Conservator nor Treasury envisioned at the time of the Third Amendment that Fannie Mae's valuation allowance on its deferred tax assets would be reversed in early 2013," his deposition testimony in the CFC case contradicts that statement: "I don't know who else in FHFA or what they knew about the potential for that [i.e., that the deferred tax assets might be written back up in 2013], but . . . our accountants were monitoring this situation, they were monitoring . . . whether to revalue, they had to do it all the time, revalue or not revalue, and I do not recall knowing about that this was going to be an issue until really '13 when it became imminent that, oh, this has to happen now, and I don't know what anybody else thought about it."
-And when asked whether he knew "what Treasury thought about it," he answered, "I do not." - 88.
-In sum, by August 2012 the Agencies knew that Fannie and Freddie were poised to add tens of billions of dollars of deferred tax assets to their balance sheets and to reverse billions of dollars of loan loss reserves.
-These inevitable accounting decisions, coupled with Fannie's and Freddie's strong earnings from their day-to-day operations, meant that Fannie and Freddie would generate earnings well in excess of the Companies' dividend obligations to Treasury for the foreseeable future. - 89.
+When asked for more specifics by Under Secretary Miller, Ms. McFarland stated that the reversal would be probably in the 50-billion-dollar range and probably sometime mid-2013, an assessment that proved remarkably accurate. - 100.
+Although Mr. Ugoletti stated in a declaration in the United States District Court for the District of Columbia that "neither the Conservator nor Treasury envisioned at the time of the Third Amendment that Fannie Mae's valuation allowance on its deferred tax assets would be reversed in early 2013," his subsequent deposition testimony shows that he had no basis for making that statement: "I don't know who else in FHFA or what they knew about the potential for that [i.e., that the deferred tax assets might be written back up in 2013], but ... our accountants were monitoring this situation, they were monitoring ... whether to revalue, they had to do it all the time, revalue or not revalue, and I do not recall knowing about that this was going to be an issue until really '13 when it became imminent that, oh, this has to happen now, and I don't know what anybody else thought about it."
+And when asked whether he knew "what Treasury thought about it," he answered, "I do not." - 101.
 In addition to the release of loan loss reserves and deferred tax assets valuation allowances, Fannie and Freddie also had sizeable assets in the form of claims and suits brought by FHFA as conservator relating to securities law violations and fraud in the sale of private-label securities to Fannie and Freddie between 2005 and 2007.
 In 2013 and 2014, the Companies recovered over \$18 billion from financial institutions via settlements of such claims and suits.
 The Companies, FHFA, and Treasury knew in August 2012 that the Companies would reap substantial profits from such settlements.

-FHFA and Treasury Amend the PSPAs To Expropriate Private Shareholders' Investment and Ensure Fannie and Freddie Cannot Exit Conservatorship
+FHFA and Treasury Amend the PSPAs To Expropriate Private Shareholders' Investment